johngodlee/pypodd/README.md

 	* `destDir` defines the location that downloads should be saved to
 	* `subsLoc` defines the location of the file which holds rss feeds

-* The file holding RSS feeds should look like this:
+* The file holding RSS feeds should look like this, an example is found in `subscriptions.txt`:

 ```
 URL, Name of Podcast